 Going through the actual kindergarten transition.

 However, I was unhappy (and he was regressing!) with his preschool program, so I had every intention of enrolling him in the school district.
 Until they offered the IEP and the placement, and I did not have the data I needed to get him a different placement.
 It took me another year to gather that data to show that the placement (where he is now) is appropriate for him and what they were offering was similar to the placement where he regressed.

 Basically, if I was coaching you, I’d tell you this.
 This is it, the big game.
 You need to be prepared.
 Don’t take this lightly.
 This sets the stage for their educational career.
 Please don’t take an attitude of “well, we’ll just wait and see what they offer” or “well, we can always change it later if we don’t like it.”

 What is a priority for you–academics or adaptive skills/life skills?
 Many children who use wheelchairs and are cognitively normal are assumed to be cognitively impaired, so keep the focus on the academics if your child is automatically deemed to be “life skills.

 - Is the team recommending pull out services vs. push in?

 - individual services (speech, OT, vision) vs group services

 - individual services vs. just a consult with the therapist and the teacher(s)

 - self-contained classroom or regular ed

-- pull out to small setting for some subjects?
+- pull out to a small setting for some subjects?

 - if a 1:1 is necessary, whether it be behaviors or health needs

-- behavior plan and what that will look like in new setting
+- behavior plan and what that will look like in a new setting

 - socialization and making friends (is the playground even accessible for your child?)

 - “specials” and what that will look like for your child

-- any specialty programming (such as ABA) and who will implement in new setting
+- any specialty programming (such as ABA) and who will implement in a new setting

 - how does your child best learn?